csun-comp587-s20/Basketball-Statistics-Tracking/README.md

 ## Home Screen:

-When the program is launched from `BasketballMain` the `GetPlayersPanel` is created and is shown below:
+When the program is launched from `BasketballMain` the *Home Screen* is created and is shown below:

 <img src = "Screenshots/GetPlayersPanel.PNG" width = "600">